sybrew/the-seo-framework/readme.txt

 	* We're maintaining the UTC timestamp workaround brought in [version 4.0.4](https://theseoframework.com/changelog/4-0-4/), because it works as intended all around.
 * **Fixed:**
 	* The author title is now displayed on author archives without posts.
 Note that your theme may still not display the name.
-	* The correct "Untitled" title is now used in the "No title found"-SEO Bar warning.
+	* On non-English websites, the correct "Untitled" title is now used in the "No title found"-SEO Bar warning (when no prior translation was supplied).
 	* Global robots settings for post types no longer affect their respective singular-archives (blog, shop).
 		* For example, global `noindex` for `post` no longer sets `noindex` for the blog page erroneously.
 		* Another example: Global `noindex` for `product` no longer sets it for the shop page erroneously.